Code-Institute-Submissions/Kdoggg666-MS2/README.md

 My name is Kenan Wright, I am currently an enthusiast beginner web developer.
 I am currently studying software development through Code Institute.
 I have a passion for music, technology, nature and reptiles.
 I work 40 hours a week and study 20.

 ##  Snake Hunt Javascript Memory Game
 For my second project I have decided to merge a few of my passions Reptiles, music and programming.
-I decided to make a memory game using a snake theme and music and sound effects which I have created myself.
+I decided to make a memory game using a snake theme paired with music and sound effects which I have created myself.
+I started by following a tutorial which I then customised and added custom functionality.
+A link to the tutorial can be found under the Code Credits section of this README.
 Live Example [Here](https://www.kenanwright.online)

 ## User Experience Goals